The White Lie now available

-My collection of short stories, Oh Don't You Cry For Me, was released in 2008 from Jefferson Press with pleasing critical acclaim.
+My collection of short stories, Oh Don't You Cry For Me, was released in 2008 from Jefferson Press with pleasing critical acclaim, after being selected as a finalist for The Jefferson Prize.
 One story was anthologized in Stories from the Blue Moon Café IV and others have appeared in numerous magazines and literary journals.

-SIGNED FIRST EDITIONS For signed first editions of ODYCFM personally inscribed by the author, email me at firstname.lastname@example.org for details.
-I purchased a stack of books from the publisher for personal use to so I can get them to you cheaper.
+For signed first editions of ODYCFM personally inscribed by the author, email me at firstname.lastname@example.org for details.
+I purchased the last remaining books from the publisher's warehouse for personal use.
 Free shipping for anyone.
 And libraries can get 25% discounts if you just tell me its for a library.
 Same for book clubs.
-If anyone else wants to donate to a library, just say so and I'll throw in a second copy for half price.
+If anyone else wants to donate to a library, just say so and I'll throw in a second copy for free.

 My last non-fiction book was on baseball history